Skip to content

 Recommended by: Joanna, the World in my Pocket

-Spain is one of Europe most popular budget destinations, with millions of tourists choosing to spend their holidays here every year.
-One of the most popular destinations for tourists is Costa del Sol, in Southern Spain.
+Spain is one of Europe’s most popular destinations, with millions of tourists choosing to spend their holidays here every year.
+But despite this popularity (or perhaps because of it), it’s still a reasonably affordable country.
+Budget flights and fierce competition between the thousands of hotels in southern Spain help keep costs down.

 9. Hungary